LevInteractive/spartan-allwrite/README.md

 This is a minimal theme for [Allwrite Docs](https://github.com/LevInteractive/allwrite-docs/).
 It has zero dependencies and is built for speed.

+For what it's worth, the file is 3k.

 ## Demo

 Coming soon.